 About the Book

-If you subscribed to And Other Stories by 12th September 2021, you will receive your limited edition copy of When Women Kill: Four Crimes Retold – in which all subscribers are thanked by name – in February 2022, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
+- If you subscribed to And Other Stories by 12th September 2021, you would have received your limited edition copy of When Women Kill: Four Crimes Retold – in which all subscribers are thanked by name – in February 2022, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
 Find out more about our subscriptions.

 Kirkus Reviews, starred review

 ‘Throughout [When Women Kill], the language is both precise and evocative, and the author’s evaluation of the various circumstances is readable, trenchant, and intersectional.
 A formally inventive, lyrical, feminist analysis of Chile’s famous female murderers.’

 'Exquisitely translated by Sophie Hughes, When Women Kill conveys the wonder of a writer determined to uncover the truth about factual events by using story.'

 'This book fascinates, illuminates and horrifies in equal measure ...
 It’s an elegant examination of how the act of murder uncovers truths society never wants to confront.'

 ‘Tales of love and hate, exposed with a forensic and lyrical power that is rare, brilliant and deeply affecting.’